andyboeh/esphome-sense-u/README.md

   * Enable Notification on all DATA_CHAR_?
   * Write 7061d5c56ba38c5a89753a00000000000000 on DATA_CHAR_1
 [0] == 0x70 => ConnectionType (ReconnectionType)
--> Some kind of Code and the current timestamp (ms)
+-> The code received during pairing and the current timestamp (ms)
   * Recv Notification on DATA_CHAR_1 700000000000010001753a000000000000000000
 [0] == 0x70 && [1] == 0x00 => Connected Success
 [0] == 0x70 && [1] == 0x01 => Disconnected